FBI investigating Trump rally attack as potential act of domestic terrorism

 Questions abounded about how the gunman could have gotten so close in the first place.
 Kevin Rojek, the agent in charge of the FBI’s Pittsburgh field office, said "it is surprising” that the gunman was able to open fire on the stage before the Secret Service killed him.

 His motive remained unclear.
 Crooks wasn't on the FBI's radar, and he was believed to have acted alone.
-Investigators are combing through his social media feeds and his home, but so far have not found any threatening writing or posts.
-His family is cooperating.
+Investigators combed through his social media feeds and his home but found no immediate threatening writing or posts.
+His family was cooperating.
+Crooks’ relatives did not return multiple messages seeking comment from the AP.

 The absence of a clear ideological motive added to the deepening questions about the shooting, denying the public any swift or tidy conclusions about the shocking crime.